 - Free attendance to at least three seminars per year - topical

 speakers and networking opportunities.

-improvement club twice a year.
+performance improvement club twice a year.

 - Free support for tenants via the ARCH Tenants' Group (supported

 - Free attendance for your tenants (up to five per council) to

 For 2017, there are two membership fee options to choose

 1. £2,500 per year plus VAT membership fee

 2. £2,250 per year plus VAT if you sign up for a three year

 For general enquiries contact: